lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Decompression: when decompressing, on the Network infrastructure side the SCHC C/D needs to find the correct Rule based on the L2 address of the Dev; in this way, it can use the DevIID and the Rule ID.
 On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev typically only holds Rules that apply to itself.

-  The receiver identifies the sender through its device-id or source identifier (e.g. MAC address, if it exists) and selects the Rule using the Rule ID.

   This Rule describes the compressed header format.
 From this, the decompressor determines the order of the residues, the fixed-sized or variable-sized nature of each residue (see {{var-length-field}}), and the size of the fixed-sized residues.